lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_015_Connecting_to_Kafka/README.md

 * Uncomment the 'zookeeper' and 'kafka' services in the `docker-compose.yml`
 * Run `docker-compose up -d`.
 This will now start Zookeeper and Kafka (next to the still-running Postgres)
 * Add the `quarkus-smallrye-reactive-messaging-kafka` extension to your `pom.xml`
-* Copy the class `PriceUpdateDeserializer.java` from `/materials/exercise-15` into `src/main/java/com/lunatech/training/quarkus`
+* Pull in the class `PriceUpdateDeserializer` by executing this command from the command line: `cmtc pull-template src/main/java/com/lunatech/training/quarkus/PriceUpdateDeserializer.java <root folder of exercise repo>`.
 * On the class `PriceUpdateStreams`:
     - On the `generate` method, change the `@Outgoing` channel name to `raw-price-updates-out`
     - On the `process` method, change the `@Incoming` channel name to `raw-price-updates-in`